Unified Object Detector for Different Modalities based on Vision Transformers: Methodology

 \subsection{2D detection framework}

-For 2D detection and instance segmentation, we use the classical object detection framework: Mask R-CNN \cite{maskrcnn} in mmdetection \cite{mmdetection}.
-It is a two-stage detection and segmentation framework \cite{DBLP:journals/corr/abs-1905-12683}: region proposal and detection/segmentation.
-We disable the training of the mask branch when fine-tuning the model on SUN RGB-D dataset.
-By using the default weights from the pretrained model, the mask prediction branch can still generate reasonable mask predictions as shown in Figure \ref{fig:main}.
-This is consistent with the observation from the simCrossTrans \cite{simCrossTrans_cite} work.\\
+For the purpose of 2D detection and instance segmentation, we adopt the conventional object detection framework, namely Mask R-CNN \cite{maskrcnn} which is implemented in MMDetection \cite{mmdetection}.
+It follows a two-stage approach \cite{DBLP:journals/corr/abs-1905-12683}, namely region proposal and detection/segmentation, for accomplishing detection and segmentation tasks.
+During the fine-tuning of the model on SUN RGB-D dataset, we disable the training of the mask branch.
+However, even with the default weights from the pre-trained model, the mask prediction branch can still generate acceptable mask predictions, as demonstrated in Figure \ref{fig:main}.
+This observation aligns with the findings of the simCrossTrans \cite{simCrossTrans_cite} research.\\